Nature tech market nears $2 billion: A crucial intersection for private sector and policymakers at COP16

 WRAPPING-UP

-* On October 24th, at Bloom 24 during COP16, Nature4Climate, Nature Tech Collective, KPMG, Climate Collective and Serena will launch Integrating nature tech: A guide for businesses.
+* On October 24th, at Bloom 24 during COP16, Nature4Climate, Nature Tech Collective, KPMG, Climate Collective and Serena launched Integrating nature tech: A guide for businesses.
 This report tracks advances in the nature tech market and includes case studies from major companies like Salesforce, Bank of America, Bloomberg, Foresight, Axa, Volvo, and HSBC.
 These examples demonstrate how businesses are using AI, satellite data, IoT, and other digital tools to reduce costs, mitigate environmental risks, and build nature-positive business models.

 * Nature4Climate unveiled a new database earlier this week, developed in collaboration with The NatureTech Memos, mapping around 1,000 companies applying nature tech solutions globally.
 Nature tech startups are projected to attract up to $2bn in investments by the end of 2024, twice as much as six years ago, across nearly 200 deals.